Skip to main content

 2. Composing with other games

 The consensus formed around game rules naturally by the liquidity provider set for the DEX can also help facilitate composition with other games.
-If a game B wants to reward players of game A, it no longer has to actively monitor game A's development and always be sure to be using the most up-to-date version of its state machine.
-Instead, it can actively monitor which games rules have the largest liquidity provided for it (possibly weighted by other metrics such as the price of the token for this ruleset on the open market).
+If game B wants to reward players of game A, it no longer has to actively monitor game A's development and always be sure to be using the most up-to-date version of its state machine.
+Instead, it can actively monitor which game rules have the largest liquidity provided for it (possibly weighted by other metrics such as the price of the token for this rule set on the open market).

-In this way, games can form start forming a web of composition between various titles that dynamically ebb and flow as each game updates overtime based on new innovative game rules that emerge naturally from players.
+In this way, games can start forming a web of composition between various titles that dynamically ebb and flow as each game updates over time based on new innovative game rules that emerge naturally from players.

 Final note: the Paima Ecosystem Token

 Self-Sovereign Rollups provide a very powerful mechanism that empowers players to control the direction of the game.
-Although any player or developer can run a game themselves (be it a popular variation or the new mod they've been working on), realistically many will want to outsource this to a common infrastructure layer.
+Although any player or developer can run a game themselves (whether it be it a popular variation or the new mod they've been working on), realistically many will want to outsource this to a common infrastructure layer.

 We will have more information about the ecosystem token coming soon, so be sure to follow the Paima team on Twitter and other platforms.